 Common Stocks.
-Under normal market conditions, the Fund invests at least 80% of its total assets in a diversified portfolio of common stocks that seeks to exceed the total return performance of the S&P 500®.
+Under normal market conditions, the Fund invests at least 80% of its total assets in a diversified portfolio of common stocks, designated segments of which seek to exceed the total return performance of the S&P 500® and the NASDAQ-100®, respectively.
 Common stock represents an equity ownership interest in the issuing corporation.
 Holders of common stock generally have voting rights in the issuer and are entitled to receive common stock dividends when, as and if declared by the corporation's board of directors.
 Common stock normally occupies the most subordinated position in an issuer's capital structure.
 Returns on common stock investments consist of any dividends received plus the amount of appreciation or depreciation in the value of the stock.